nilaymaj/git-playground/src/simulator/git-repository/README.md

 - Only **files** are stored.
 The index file does not store information about directories.
 - Only **tracked** files are stored.
 Untracked and ignored files are not added to index.
-- When `git commit` is executed, it is the index file that directly forms the tree added to the commit.
+- **Most important:** When `git commit` is executed, it is the index file that directly forms the tree added to the commit.
+  No bells and whistles - it simply takes the index file contents, creates a Git tree and associates it with the commit.

 The index file plays a key role in the output of `git status`: